davidesclosa/davidesclosa.github.io/README.md

 ## Power Series Bounded on the Real Line and Generating Functions

-The bounded functions $$\sin(x)$$, $$e^{-x^2/2}$$, and $$e^{1-e^x}$$ can be written as a single power series convergent on the whole real line.
-For a power series, boundedness on a line is a remarkable property: infinitely many monomials have to balance each other out, uniformly, on an unbounded set.
-In a recent paper
+The existence of power series that are bounded on the whole real line (consider for example $\sin(x)$$, $$e^{-x^2/2}$$, or $$e^{1-e^x}$$) is in itself a remarkable fact: infinitely many monomials have to balance each other out, uniformly, on an unbounded set (in contrast, bounded power series on the complex plane are constant).
-I analyze the set of complex power series [bounded on the real line](https://www.sciencedirect.com/science/article/pii/S0022247X24003706) and, in particular, I give necessary conditions for boundedness in terms of the coefficient sequence.
+[Here](https://www.sciencedirect.com/science/article/pii/S0022247X24003706), I analyze the set of bounded power series on the real line and investigate necessary conditions in terms of the coefficient sequence.
 Results of this kind are particularly important in the case of bounded generating functions, like $$e^{1-e^x}$$, in which the coefficient sequence carries combinatorial meaning.
 On this matter, I am unable to close a certain gap, which I leave open as a conjecture.

 ## Joint Spectral Radius